Elías Beauchamp

 Elías Beauchamp (June 8, 1908 – February 23, 1936) was a member of the Cadets of the Republic, the paramilitary wing of the Puerto Rican Nationalist Party.
 Beauchamp is best known for having assassinated Col. Elisha Francis Riggs, the United States appointed chief of the Puerto Rico Police, along with fellow Cadet Hiram Rosado.
-Both men were arrested and shot without trial, officially while attempting to escape, at Police Headquarters in San Juan.
+Both men were arrested and shot without trial at Police Headquarters in San Juan.
 News of the assassinations spread throughout the United States and led to legislative proposal by U.S. Senator Millard Tydings, to grant independence to Puerto Rico.

 Early years

 Beauchamp (birth name: Elías Beauchamp Beauchamp) was born in the town of Utuado, Puerto Rico to Juan Francisco Beauchamp Brugman, the grandson of Mathias Brugman, and Julia Beauchamp Bello.
 There he received his primary and secondary education.
 After he graduated from high school, he went to work for Leopoldo Santiago Carmona, who was the fiscal of the district of Guayama.
 In 1913, Santiago Carmona was appointed the fiscal of the district of Humacao.

 Beauchamp moved to the City of Bayamon and worked for a tobacco company owned and operated by the American Tobacco Company.
 The American Tobacco Company had gained control of most of the island's tobacco fields after the Spanish–American War.
 He met and married Ana Luisa Perez and moved to San Juan where he was employed by J. Ramirez & Sons, an import and export company.
 He lived with his wife and two children in the Calle Luna.